Master of Managerial Logistics

 - Logistics support for homeland security

 TL 711 Logistics Systems (4).
-Covers foundation material on topics critical to establishing effective supply chains.
-Topics include inventory theory, forecasting, aggregate planning, quality management and project management.
-Material is presented with appropriate military applications.
+Foundation material critical to establishing effective supply chains in various decision making environments.
+Topics include inventory theory, forecasting, aggregate planning, and project management.
+Decision making techniques include linear programming, project management, and knowledge management.

 TL 719 Crisis Analysis and Homeland Security (3).
-Provides an integrated approach to crisis response and management within the contexts of military logistics and homeland security.
-Focus is on problems of natural, technological, civil hazards, and disasters.
-The role of technology is emphasized and the National Incident Management System is utilized.
+Provides an integrated approach to crisis analysis and response within the contexts of military logistics and homeland security.
+Focus is on the social and cultural context of emergencies, disasters and catastrophes.

 TL 721 International Logistics Management (4).
-Offers a coherent perspective on contemporary global logistics from raw materials through production to the customer.
-Addresses the roles of governments and intermediaries, international sourcing, and the application of local trade laws.
+This course provides a coherent perspective on contemporary global logistics from raw materials through production to the customer.
+Addresses the roles of governments and intermediaries, international sourcing and the application of local trade laws.
+Discussion of economic, political, and social issues that may affect international transportation.
+Prereq: TL 711.

-TL 723 Advanced Supply Chain Planning (3).
-Continues to develop the concepts introduced in TL 711.
-Flexible supply chains are considered.
-By understanding both current capabilities and evolving needs of the enterprise, the appropriate modifications to the supply chain can be identified.
+TL 723 Advanced Supply-chain Across the Enterprise (3).
+Builds on theories and tools developed in TL 711.
+By understanding both current capabilities and evolving needs of an organization, the appropriate modifications to the organization's supply chain can be identified.
+Prereq: TL 711.

 TL 727 Organizational Change Management (3).
-An overview of change management as the process of making either incremental improvements or radical changes to an organization's operations for the purpose of enhancing both organizational and individual effectiveness.
-A systems perspective and leadership implications are stressed.
+Change management as the process of making either incremental improvements or radical changes to an organization for the purpose of enhancing both organizational and individual effectiveness.
+A multi-perspective systems viewpoint is employed, stressing pragmatic implications for leadership.

-TL 729 Adaptive Planning in Logistics (3).
-Presents a systems view of organizations with a focus on how remote sensing technology enables sense and respond logistics.
-Military applications are emphasized at both the strategic and operational levels.
-Organizational structure, strategic alliances, quality, and programmed decision making will be addressed at the strategic level, while supply chain dynamics, inventory management, and the value of information transparency will be addressed at the operational level.
+TL 729 Adaptive Planning in Logistics Systems (3).
+Presents a systems view with a focus on how remote sensing technology enables sense and respond logistics.
+Topics include organizational structure, strategic alliances, programmed decision making, supply-chain dynamics, and the value of information transparency.
+Prereq: TL 711.

 TL 731 Logistics Decision Analysis (3).
 This course covers collection, management and analysis of logistics information necessary to make good decisions as well as quantitative decision analysis models for systematic evaluation of decision situations involving uncertainty, complexity, alternatives, and preferences.